-These funds may be held as cash but may also be held as other types of assets, which may not easily be converted to cash, as shown in the rest of the balance sheet.
+These funds may be held as cash but may also be held as other types of assets, which may not easily be converted to cash, as shown in the rest of the balance sheet in the table.

 Intangible asset

 A non-monetary asset that lacks physical substance.
 It includes intellectual property, software and other intangible IT-based assets.